mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 ==============================

-Conditional Feature Importance (CFI) is a model-agnostic approach for quantifying the importance of individual or groups of features in predictive models.
+Conditional Feature Importance (CFI) is a model-agnostic approach for quantifying the relevance of individual or groups of features in predictive models.
 Unlike methods such as :ref:`leave-one-covariate-out <leave_one_covariate_out>` (LOCO), CFI does not require retraining or refitting the predictive model for each feature, making it computationally efficient.